-This Society was founded by Lord Dalhousie in 1824, and united in 1829 to that for the promotion of Arts and Sciences, contained the most valuable ornithological, mineralogical, and botanical specimens of any institution in the province, and has a most excellent library; but it suffered loss during the fire which consumed the late Parliament buildings, in which the Museum and the Library were in 1854.
+This Society was founded by Lord Dalhousie in 1824, and united in 1829 to that for the promotion of Arts and Sciences, contained the most valuable ornithological, mineralogical and botanical specimens of any institution in the province, and has a most excellent library; but it suffered loss during the fire which consumed the late Parliament Building, in which the Museum and the Library were in 1851, and it again suffered from fire in 1862, when many valuable books and manuscript were lost.

-The Library, Museum, &c. are now in Henderson's buildings, near Chalmer's Church, corner of St. Ursule and St. Lewis Streets.
+The Library, Museum, &c., are now in the Masonic Hall, opposite the St. Lewis Hotel, corner of Garden and St. Lewis streets.

-There is an exceedingly fine library in the possession of "The Quebec Library Association" founded so early as 1779, by General Haldimand, and which now contains at least six thousand volumes.
-The rooms are in St. Anne Street, opposite the Church of England Cathedral.
+There is an exceedingly fine library in the possession of the "Quebec, Library Association," founded so early as 1779, by General Haldimand, and which now contains at least six thousand volumes.
+The rooms are in St. Anne street, opposite the Church of England Cathedral.

-If all these places are visited in one day, the stranger, on the next, may visit the following places in the vicinity of Quebec, or as many of them as he conveniently can:
+If all these places are visited in one day, the stranger, on the next, may visit the following places in the vicinity of Quebec; or as many of them as he conveniently can: